jonaylor89/pythontut/Section5.md

 ```

 The syntax of for loops looks a lot like English
 making it pretty easy to understand.
-For every 'x'
+For every element 'x'
 in range 1, 101 ('range' going to 1 less than the limit
 you give it) print x